 The co-completion system presented in the previous chapter attempted to output words as they were spoken by the user, however relied on a coarse, incremental approach to speech synthesis: every word was simply uttered when the system deemed this ideal, not taking into account any presently spoken word.
 As can be seen in Figure 7.1 (a), this leads to words being cut off when a next word is started before the previous has ended, or gaps when a word is started only after the previous word has ended.
-Of course, a system should rather speed up the delivery of a word to make room for the next, than cutting it off, or to stretch an ongoing word if the next word is only to be uttered later (and possibly start early and stretch the onset of that next time event description ongoing utterance (spoken part in bold) t_1 t_2 t_3 car on Main Street car will have to turn car turns right The car drives along Main Streetalong Main Street and then turns <hes>along Main Street and then turns right.</hes> word).
-This latter strategy is shown in Figure 7.1 (b).
-However, it requires the speech synthesis component to be able to adjust the timing of ongoing words, which is only possible if synthesis is conducted on-the-fly, and just-in-time.
+Of course, a system should rather speed up the delivery of a word to make room for the next, than cutting it off, or to stretch an ongoing word if the next word is only to be uttered later (and possibly start early and stretch the onset of that next time event description ongoing utterance (spoken part in bold) t_1 car on Main Street Th e car drives along Main Street. t_2 car will have to turn along Main Street and then turns <hes></hes> t_3 car turns right along Main Street and then turns right.